How do you build the ultimate camp kitchen? We compiled a checklist to prepare you for your camping trip with the essentials.

 - Cheese Grater - use a flat Cheese Grater; it takes up less space than the normal box grater; if space isn't an issue, go for the cheapest that you can find.

-- Strainer - There is nothing worse than dumping your pasta all over the ground when you are starving.
-A Collapsible Strainer will fit nicely into your bin and will save you some major headaches.
+- Strainer - Nothing is worse than dumping your pasta all over the ground when starving.
+A Collapsible Strainer will fit nicely into your bin and save you some major headaches.

 - Corkscrew + Bottle Opener